waenski/waenski/README.md

 I'm a passionate **software developer** in the making 🌱
 Currently building small but meaningful projects using **HTML**, **CSS**, and **JavaScript** 💻
 I love to learn, build, and share!
+I’m also an AMBIVERT.

+I love hangin around with people at the same time, i love having my alone time.

+So in case you do not know,
+I’m a mix of an extrovert and an introvert

+I have the best of both worlds!

 ---